Ex-Murdoch UK editor Brooks: 'I sanctioned payments to officials'

 LONDON Rebekah Brooks, Rupert Murdoch's former British newspaper boss, told a London court on Thursday she had sanctioned payments to public officials "half a dozen times" but denied approving the illegal sums for which she is on trial.

-Brooks is accused of authorizing almost 40,000 pounds ($66,000) in illegal payments from a reporter on Murdoch's Sun tabloid to a Ministry of Defence (MoD) official while she was editor of the paper.
+Brooks is accused of authorising almost 40,000 pounds ($66,000) in illegal payments from a reporter on Murdoch's Sun tabloid to a Ministry of Defence (MoD) official while she was editor of the paper.

 She denies a charge of conspiracy to commit misconduct in a public office, and other offences of conspiracy to hack phones and perverting the course of justice.

-However, the offence relating to authorizing illegal payments carries a potentially much lengthier jail sentence.
+However, the offence relating to authorising illegal payments carries a potentially much lengthier jail sentence.

 Giving evidence for a fifth day at London's Old Bailey court, Brooks said "there had to be an overwhelming public interest" to justify payments to officials and only in "very narrow circumstances".